Godzilla vs. King Ghidorah: Special effects

 The Godzilla suits used in Godzilla vs. Biollante were reused in Godzilla vs. King Ghidorah, though with slight modifications.
 The original suit used for land-based and full body shots had its head replaced with a wider and flatter one, and the body cut in half.
 The upper half was used in scenes where Godzilla emerges from the sea and during close-ups during the character's first fight with King Ghidorah.
 The suit used previously for scenes set at sea was modified with rounder shoulders, a more prominent chest, and an enhanced face, and was used throughout the majority of the film's Godzilla scenes.

 The redesigned King Ghidorah featured much more advanced wirework puppetry than its predecessors, and effects team leader Koichi Kawakita designed the "Godzillasaurus" as a more paleontologically accurate-looking dinosaur than Godzilla itself as a nod to American filmmakers aspiring to direct their own Godzilla films with the intention of making the monster more realistic. Ōmori's original draft specified that the dinosaur that would become Godzilla was a Tyrannosaurus, though this was rejected by creature designer Shinji Nishikawa, who stated that he "couldn't accept that a tyrannosaur could become Godzilla".
 The final suit combined features of Tyrannosaurus with Godzilla, and real octopus blood was used during the bombardment scene.
 Because the Godzillasaurus' arms were much smaller than Godzilla's, suit performer Wataru Fukuda had to operate them with levers within the costume.
 The creature's distress calls were recycled Gamera cries.

 Home media

-The Columbia/TriStar Home Video DVD version was released in 1998 as a single disc double feature with Godzilla vs. Mothra.
-The picture was full frame (1.33:1) [NTSC] and the audio in English (2.0).
-There were no subtitles.
-Extras included the trailer for Godzilla vs. King Ghidorah and Godzilla vs. Mothra.

-The Sony Blu-ray version was released on May 6, 2014, as a two-disc double feature with Godzilla vs. Mothra.
-The picture was MPEG-4 AVC (1.85:1) [1080p] and the audio was in Japanese and English (DTS-HD Master Audio 2.0).
-Subtitles were added in English, English SDH and French.
-Extras included the theatrical trailer and three teasers in HD with English subtitles.
+Japan

+In 2025, Toho had announced 4K digital remasters of the film and several Showa-era Godzilla films, and that the new restorations would be screened theatrically in Japan between September and December.

+United States

+Columbia TriStar Home Video released the film on DVD on November 3, 1998, bundled with Godzilla vs. Mothra; this release only presented the English dubs and in Fullscreen.
+Sony Pictures Home Entertainment released the film on Blu-ray on May 6, 2014, bundled with Godzilla vs. Mothra; both films were presented in Japanese and English and in Widescreen.

+In 2024, the Japanese version of the film, among other Heisei titles, was acquired by The Criterion Collection and added to their streaming service The Criterion Channel, as well as HBO Max.